havard/node-openid/README.md

 The verification of a positive assertion (i.e. an authenticated user) can be sped up significantly by avoiding the need for additional provider discoveries when possible.
 In order to achieve, this speed-up, node-openid needs to cache its discovered providers.
 You can mix-in two functions to override the default cache, which is an in-memory cache utilizing a simple object store:

-  - `saveDiscoveredInformation(provider, useLocalIdentifierAsKey, callback)` is used when saving a discovered provider.
+  - `saveDiscoveredInformation(key, provider, callback)` is used when saving a discovered provider.
 The following behavior is required:
-  -
-    - If `useLocalIdentifierAsKey` is `true`, the `provider.localIdentifier` shall be used as the key for this object.
-Otherwise, the `provider.claimedIdentifier` attribute shall be used the key for this object.
-The keys  will be used for lookup later, when attempting to reuse this discovered information through `loadDiscoveredInformation`.
-    - The function should validate that the provider has the appropriate attributes (i.e. that it has a `localIdentifier` if `useLocalIdentifierAsKey` is `true`, or a `claimedIdentifier` otherwise) before saving the provider.
+    - The `key` parameter should be uses as a key for storing the provider - it will be used as the lookup key when loading the provider.
+(Currently, the key is either a claimed identifier or an OP-local identifier, depending on the OpenID context.)
     - When saving fails for some reason, `callback(error)` is called with `error` being an error object specifying what failed.
     - When saving succeeds, `callback(null)` is called.

-  - `loadDiscoveredInformation(identifier, callback)` is used to load any previously discovered information about the provider for an identifier.
+  - `loadDiscoveredInformation(key, callback)` is used to load any previously discovered information about the provider for an identifier.
 The following behavior is required:
       - When no provider is found for the identifier, `callback(null, null)` is called (i.e. it is not an error to not have any data to return).
       - When loading fails for some reason, `callback(error, null)` is called with `error` being an error string specifying why loading failed.
       - When loading succeeds, `callback(null, provider)` is called with the exact provider object that was previously stored using `saveDiscoveredInformation`.